graphboltdev/docs/docs/query-inspector/resolver-details.md

 In the top section, you will also find:

-- The parent type and filed name of the resolver
+- The parent type and field name of the resolver
 - The start offset
 - The total duration of this execution

-## Mapping template details
+## Mapping Template Details

 In the main content of the window, you will find several tabs.
-Each tab represents one "stage" of the execution workflow.
+Each tab represents one step of the execution workflow.

 For `Unit` resolver, that will be the request mapping template and the response mapping template.